Design Arno’s life

 - Reduce

-- identified a problem? instead of buying a solution, can you do without?
-If not, create the solution yourself
+- identified a problem?
+Instead of buying a solution, can I do without?
+If not, can I create the solution my myself?

 - shift from being a consumer to being a producer